Israel: Military

 The Israel Defence Forces (IDF) is the sole military wing of the Israeli security forces and is headed by its Chief of the General Staff, the Ramatkal, subordinate to the Cabinet.
 The IDF consists of the army, air force and navy.
 It was founded during the 1948 Arab–Israeli War by consolidating paramilitary organisations, chiefly the Haganah.
 The IDF also draws upon the resources of the Military Intelligence Directorate (Aman).
-The IDF has been involved in several major wars and border conflicts, making it one of the most battle-trained armed forces in the world.

 Most Israelis are conscripted at age 18.
 Men serve two years and eight months, and women serve two years.
 Following mandatory service, Israeli men join the reserve forces and usually do up to several weeks of reserve duty every year until their forties.
 Most women are exempt from reserve duty.
 Arab citizens of Israel (except the Druze) and those engaged in full-time religious studies are exempt, although the exemption of yeshiva students has been a source of contention.
 An alternative for those who receive exemptions on various grounds is Sherut Leumi, or national service, which involves a programme of service in social welfare frameworks.
 A small minority of Israeli Arabs also volunteer in the army.
 As a result of its conscription programme, the IDF maintains approximately 176,500 active troops and 465,000 reservists, giving Israel one of the world's highest percentage of citizens with military training.

 Iron Dome is the world's first operational anti-artillery rocket defence system.